Andy Currier: Club career

 Currier played right- and scored a try in Widnes' 24-18 victory over Salford in the 1990 Lancashire Cup Final during the 1990–91 season at Central Park, Wigan on Saturday 29 September 1990.

-Currier played right- and scored a conversion in Widnes' 6-12 defeat by Wigan in the 1988–89 John Player Special Trophy Final during the 1988–89 season at Burnden Park, Bolton on Saturday 7 January 1989, and played right- and scored a conversion in the 24-0 victory over Leeds in the 1991–92 Regal Trophy Final during the 1991–92 season at Central Park, Wigan on Saturday 11 January 1992.
+Currier played right- and scored a conversion in Widnes' 6-12 defeat by Wigan in the 1988–89 John Player Special Trophy Final during the 1988–89 season at Burnden Park, Bolton on Saturday 7 January 1989, and played right- and scored a conversion in the 24-0 victory over Leeds in the 1991–92 Regal Trophy Final during the 1991–92 season at Central Park, Wigan on Saturday 11 January 1992, and helped the team reach the 1993 Challenge Cup Final.

-At the end of the NSWRL 1990 season Currier returned to England to continue playing for Widnes, helping them to the Challenge Cup Final in 1993.
-At the end of that season he was purchased by Featherstone Rovers along with two other test players in a bold recruitment drive.
+At the end of that season he was purchased by Featherstone Rovers for a club record fee of £150,000, but missed the entire 1993–94 season after suffering a knee injury during a pre-season friendly.
 He later played for Warrington and South Wales before ending his rugby league career with his original club, Widnes.

 Currier also played rugby union for London Welsh and Worcester following his retirement from rugby league.

+Representative career

+During the 1988 Great Britain Lions tour, Currier was flown to Australia as a replacement for the injured Garry Schofield.
+He made his Test debut in 1989 against New Zealand, and received one further cap in 1993 against France.

+Personal life

+Currier's father, Harry Currier, founded the Widnes-based amateur rugby league club, Halton Simms Cross.